• Skip to primary navigation

 • In a separate bowl add the cake flour, salt, and baking powder.
 Sift together.

-• Start alternatively adding the flour and the buttermilk into the bowl of wet ingredients, while mixing on a low speed.
+• Start alternating adding the flour and the buttermilk into the bowl of wet ingredients, while mixing on a low speed.

 • Once the cake batter is nice and smooth pour the batter into two 9 inch greased and floured cake pans.